Constitution of Syria: Post-Ba'athist Syria Constitution

-2025 interim constitution
+Constitutional Declaration of the Syrian Arab Republic

 On 29 January 2025, during the Syrian Revolution Victory Conference, Hassan Abdel Ghani, spokesman for the Military Operations Command, announced the dissolution of the 2012 Syrian constitution.
 President Ahmed al-Sharaa stated he would issue a "constitutional declaration" to serve as a "legal reference" pending a new constitution.

 On 12 February 2025, the transitional government announced the formation of a preparatory committee for the then upcoming Syrian National Dialogue Conference, comprising seven members: Hassan al-Daghim, Maher Alloush, Mohammed Mastet, Youssef al-Hijr, Mustafa al-Mousa, Hind Kabawat, and Houda Atassi.
 On 2 March 2025, President Al-Sharaa declared the establishment of a committee tasked with drafting a constitutional declaration to guide the country's transition following the ousting of the Assad regime.
-On 13 March 2025, President Al-Sharaa ratified the interim constitution, which will be valid for five years.
+On 13 March 2025, President Al-Sharaa ratified the constitutional declaration, which will be valid for five years.

 The constitution sets a presidential system, without the position of prime minister with the executive power at the hands of the president who appoints the ministers.
 This constitution enshrines Islamic law as the main source of jurisprudence while preserving freedoms of opinion and expression.
 The People's Assembly has been established to serve as an interim parliament during the five-year transition, overseeing the drafting of a new permanent constitution.
 The president appoints one third of the members of the People's Assembly as well as the judges of the constitutional court without the need to receive a confirmation from the parliament.